| BLACK HISTORY: BIOGRAPHIES William Edward Burghardt Du Bois

 Greek at Wilberforce and the University of Pennsylvania, and also served

+as a professor of economics and history at Atlanta University.
 One of the founders of the National Association for the Advancement of

 Colored People (NAACP) in 1909, Du Bois served as that organization's director